Jill Emmerson

 Jill Alison Emmerson (born 24 July 1942) is an Australian former tennis player from Sydney.
 She competed under her maiden name Jill Blackman until the late 1960s.

-Emmerson was a singles quarter-finalist at the 1963 French Championships and 1964 Australian Championships.
-In 1966 she and Fay Toyne made the women's doubles final of the French Championships, which they lost in three sets to Margaret Smith and Judy Tegart.
-She made another grand slam doubles final in 1971 at the Australian Open, where she and partner Lesley Hunt were soundly beaten by Margaret Court and Evonne Goolagong.
+Emmerson was a singles quarterfinalist at the 1963 French Championships and 1964 Australian Championships.
+In 1966, she and Fay Toyne made the women's doubles final of the French Championships, which they lost in three sets to Margaret Smith and Judy Tegart.
+She made another grand slam doubles final in 1971 at the Australian Open, where she and partner Lesley Hunt were beaten by Margaret Court and Evonne Goolagong.